Detained again, Nissan ex-chief Ghosn says latest arrest is 'outrageous'

 "It is part of another attempt by some individuals at Nissan to silence me by misleading the prosecutors.
 Why arrest me except to try to break me?
 I will not be broken.
 I am innocent of the groundless charges and accusations against me."

-More than a dozen officials from the Tokyo prosecutor's office visited his residence early on Thursday and asked him to submit to questioning, NHK said.
+More than a dozen officials from the Tokyo prosecutor's office visited his residence early on Thursday and asked him to submit to questioning, broadcaster NHK said.
 A silver van believed to be carrying Ghosn later left the residence, it said.

 Footage of the vehicle leaving the residence showed its windows covered with curtains, making it impossible to see who was riding inside.

 No one was immediately available for comment at the Tokyo prosecutors' office.
+Nissan said it could not comment on judicial decisions.

-The arrest comes just a day after Ghosn pledged on Twitter that he would hold a news conference on April 11 to "tell the truth" about the allegations against him.
+The arrest comes a day after Ghosn pledged on Twitter to hold a news conference on April 11 to "tell the truth" about the allegations against him.

 "After being wrongly imprisoned for 108 days, my biggest hope and wish today is for a fair trial," Ghosn added in the emailed statement.